seyhajin/monkey2/modules/monkey/docs/language/assets-management.md

 ### Assets management

-This page is to be completed with:
+This page might be completed with:

 import syntax (single data file, wildcards, @ directive for imports, ...?)